 To access the advanced noise removal tools and motion blur or mist effects, it may be worth upgrading to DaVinci Resolve Studio.
 This can help to create a crisper image, particularly on projects with higher resolutions where extreme attention to image quality is important.

-HDR Color Grading
+HDR Color Grading and Scopes

 High Dynamic Range color grading is supported in DaVinci’s Studio version.
 The increase in the color data of your image in HDR color grading can add some incredible vibrancy for higher-end projects that need to be Dolby or HDR10+ compliant.
 The studio version adds HDR scopes that are able to provide detailed information for ST.2084 and HLG images as well as remote grading.

 Neural Engine AI